jakubDoka/gogen/README.md

 # annotations

-Nothing can be done without annotations as parsing all your code as possible template would be inefficient.
+Nothing can be done without annotations as parsing all your code, as possible template would be inefficient.
 Gogen uses annotation blocks witch restrict what gogen should care about or what to ignore.
 Blocks then can have further annotations.
-Always close your blocks or they will get ignored.Lets start with a core piece, def-block.
+Always close your blocks or they will get ignored.
+Lets start with a core piece, def-block.

 ```go
 //def(